AI Transformation

 When all three converge on the same conclusion, the finding is defensible.
 When they diverge, that divergence itself is a finding.
 And often it's the most important one.

-In a recent engagement, we analyzed a client's accounts payable process.
-The document trail showed a three-step approval workflow in their SOP.
-Interview transcripts with the AP manager and two controllers described a five-step process that included an informal compliance review nobody had documented.
-Industry benchmarks showed their cycle time running 40% above the median for companies their size.
+Consider a typical accounts payable analysis.
+The document trail shows a three-step approval workflow in the SOP.
+Interview transcripts with the AP manager and two controllers describe a five-step process that includes an informal compliance review nobody documented.
+Industry benchmarks show the cycle time running 40% above the median for companies their size.

 Documents alone are not enough